womanonrails/presentation-good-design/presentation.md

 class: center middle

-All of this rules
+All of those rules
-# Is not enough
+# Are not enough

 ---